 Frequently Asked Questions

 Q: What makes Gemini 3.1 Pro different from Gemini 3 Pro?
-A: Gemini 3.1 Pro achieves more than double the reasoning performance on ARC-AGI-2 (77.1% vs. approximately 35% for 3 Pro) and leads independent benchmark rankings, making it specifically designed for complex problem-solving tasks where simpler models fail.
+A: Gemini 3.1 Pro achieves more than double the reasoning performance on ARC-AGI-2 (77.1% vs. approximately 35% for 3 Pro) and leads independent benchmark rankings at launch, making it specifically designed for complex problem-solving tasks where simpler models fail.

 Q: Is Gemini 3.1 Pro free to use?
 A: Access varies by tier.
 The model is available to all users through the Gemini app with standard rate limits, while Pro and Ultra subscribers receive higher usage limits.
 Developer API access is currently in preview through Google AI Studio and Vertex AI.